-In addition, the Group started the Group Internal Control project during the fiscal year ended March 31, 2006; established a scheme for evaluation and reporting of the internal control system required for corporate groups under the Internal Control Report System Relating to Financial Reporting (the Japanese Version of the "SOX Act"), as stipulated in the Financial Instruments and Exchange Act; and remedied inadequacies discovered in the course of conducting such evaluation.
+In addition, the Group established a scheme for evaluating and reporting of the internal control system as required under the Internal Control Report System Relating to Financial Reporting (the Japanese Version of the "SOX Act"), as stipulated in the Financial Instruments and Exchange Act.
+The Group also addressed inadequacies discovered in the course of these evaluations.

-As a result, efforts to assure trust/reliability in financial reporting have resulted in the Company's judgment that it has achieved effective internal control related to the financial reporting of the Group for the fiscal year ended March 31, 2023.
 The Company will continue to strive to assure continuing trust/reliability in our financial reporting and to maintain and develop our internal control system, taking into consideration issues such as improving efficiency and securing soundness.